digbyr/AerosolDiagnosticsTool/README.md

 **The wiki provides documentation on:**
-  * The python packages required for the Aerosol Diagnostic Tool to run;
+  * The python packages required for the ADT to run;
-  * Instructions for filling out the config files, and expected directory structure in which data should be organized;
+  * The expected directory structure in which data should be organized;
+  * Instructions for filling out the config files;
   * The observational datasets used (a brief overview of each instrument, and where to find the data);
-  * The inputs used by each function in the data-reader and analysis scripts.
+  * The inputs used by each function in the datareader and analysis scripts;
-  * Sample output demonstrating the type of figures created by the Tool.
+  * Sample output demonstrating the type of figures created by the ADT.